Anush008/fastembed-rs/README.md

 Alternatively, local model files can be used for inference via the `try_new_from_user_defined(...)` methods of respective structs.

+## Support ✊

+If you're interested in supporting this library, please consider donating to our primary upstream dependency, [`ort`](https://github.com/pykeio/ort?tab=readme-ov-file#-sponsor-ort) - The Rust wrapper for the ONNX runtime.

 ## 🚒 Under the hood

 ### Why fast?